williamhorning/williamhorning/src/content/docs/lightning/developer/security.md

 ### Things to not do

-- Publically disclose vulnerabilities before they are fixed
+- Publicly disclose vulnerabilities before they are fixed
 - Exploiting instances of Lightning you don't host
 - Targeting physical infrastructure